syafiyft/virtual-library-project/README.md

 ## **Project Summary**

-**Virtual Library: ShelfMate** is a mobile application designed to provide users with an interactive and accessible digital reading experience.
-The app allows users to explore a vast collection of books, search for titles, and read seamlessly within the app.
-It features an intuitive user interface with book categorization, personalized recommendations, and an integrated reading mode.
-ShelfMate aims to enhance the digital reading experience by making books easily accessible, promoting literacy, and fostering a community of avid readers.
+**Virtual Library: ShelfMate** is a mobile application designed to provide users with an interactive and accessible XXX
 ---

 ## **Project Objectives**